Cannabis, CBD, and Stress Relief

 So we don’t know much, yet, about cannabis, CBD, and stress relief.
 But you still see claims made by brands, manufacturers, growers, and medical marijuana clinics about how their products will make you feel.
 How do they really know that without doing their homework?

 The truth is – they don’t.

 The good news?
 There is accumulating evidence supporting their claims.
 Studies have suggested that the endocannabinoid system plays an important role in regulating mood, anxiety, and the body’s stress response.

-CBD has become a popular treatment method in recent years for a variety of health issues like excessive stress and often doesn’t require a medical marijuana card to get.
-When the body undergoes a stress reaction, blood pressure rises and serotonin levels decrease.
-These effects can lead to more serious health conditions like heart disease and depression.
-Therefore, minimizing stress is key to maintaining a healthy life.
-CBD is thought to help relieve tension, lower cortisol levels, and positively impact serotonin receptors in the brain.
+CBD has become a popular treatment method in recent years for a variety of normal day-to-day issues like stress and often doesn’t require a medical marijuana card to get.
+Minimizing stress is key to maintaining a healthy life.

 And, according to one study, CBD has shown therapeutic efficacy in animal models for anxiety and stress.
 But still, the evidence for such an effect in humans is thin.
 With that in mind, be wary of brands making bold claims.